CSBP-CPSE/OpenTabulate/README.md

   - Get address parser to handle unit numbers concatenated with street numbers e.g. 212-49 Road Street
   - Replace some of the try/except's with proper handling (like if 'key' is in 'dictionary')
   - MORE ISSUES LISTED IN SCRIPTS

+## Portability issues
+  - the data process script is written in Bash
+  - libpostal requires administrative access to your machine for installation